The Complete Guide to the Wet Grinding Process: Step by Step Essentials

 Step 4: Dispersion in a liquid slurry

-Once the raw feed has been deagglomerated, complete dispersion of the solid particles throughout the liquid slurry ensures uniform milling.
-This is also accomplished either using a blade dispersion blender or a media mill for finely dispersing denser, harder raw materials.
-The amount of liquid slurry, relative to the solid raw feed, impacts viscosity, which can have an effect on milling efficiency.
+Once the raw feed is deagglomerated, complete dispersion of the solid particles throughout the liquid slurry ensures uniform wet grinding.
+This can be achieved using either a blade dispersion blender or a wet mill to finely disperse denser, harder materials.
+The ratio of liquid slurry to solid raw feed affects viscosity, which in turn impacts milling efficiency.

-Deagglomerated and dispersed raw feeds in liquid slurry often need to be stabilized in order to avoid sedimentation or flocculation.
-For materials like inorganic pigments and ores, dispersion additives usually do the job — and a trusted toll processor’s material science experts can advise on the correct stabilizers for your wet milling project.
-Selection and quantities of surfactants, stabilizers, and other additives can make or break a wet milling process, so expertise matters.
+To prevent sedimentation or flocculation, deagglomerated and dispersed raw feeds often require stabilization.
+For materials like inorganic pigments and ores, dispersion additives typically do the job.
+A trusted toll processor’s material science experts can recommend the right stabilizers for your wet grinding project.
+The selection and amount of surfactants, stabilizers, and other additives are crucial for successful milling, making expert guidance essential.

 Step 5: Wet Grinding (and Recirculation)

-In this step, the liquid slurry with dispersed solids is circulated in the media mill along with the grinding media until the final particle size, or grind gauge, and surface characteristics are achieved.
-This can require multiple passes and speed adjustments in the hands of an expert equipment operator.
-While the circulation step can be time-intensive, wet media milling typically consumes less energy than dry milling processes, and that reduced energy consumption figures into overall cost estimates.
+In this step, the liquid slurry with dispersed solids is circulated through the wet mill with grinding media until the desired particle size and surface characteristics are achieved.
+This may require multiple passes and speed adjustments by an expert operator.
+While time-consuming, wet media milling generally consumes less energy than dry milling, contributing to lower overall costs.

 During this step in the process, material samples may be analyzed for quality assurance and process control.
-A toll processing partner’s in-house analytical capabilities can help ensure timely completion of wet milling projects without having to wait for testing and analysis from outside labs.
+A toll processing partner’s in-house analytical capabilities can expedite the completion of wet milling projects, eliminating the need to wait for external lab testing and analysis.

 Step 6: Separation